OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 ### Choosing a release

-One of the step templates' core business rules is to pick the last successfully deployed release in the source environment.
+One of the step template's core business rules is to pick the last successfully deployed release in the source environment.
 Multi-tenancy makes this a bit more complicated.
 Consider this scenario:

 ![A multi-tenant child project with a complex release](multi-tenant-picking-release-complex.png)